-”Rogue One’ Visual Effects Guru Defends Using Technology To Bring Back Dead Actor
+‘Rogue One’ Visual Effects Guru Defends Using Technology To Bring Back Dead Actor

 Warning: There are some SPOILERS ahead for Rogue One: A Star Wars Story.
 So if you’ve not seen the blockbuster then you should proceed cautiously.

-Rogue One: A Star Wars Story not only introduced a brand new posse of characters for the franchise led by Felicity Jones as Jyrn Erso and Diego Luna as Cassian Andor, but at the same time it also saw the surprising return of characters from the series’ distant past, too, which included Peter Cushing as Grand Moff Tarkin.
+Rogue One: A Star Wars Story not only introduced a brand new posse of characters for the franchise led by Felicity Jones as Jyn Erso and Diego Luna as Cassian Andor but at the same time, it also saw the surprising return of characters from the series’ distant past, too, which included Peter Cushing as Grand Moff Tarkin.

 Since Peter Cushing died in 1994, Industrial Light & Magic used special effects, as well as physical performance from actor Guy Henry, to create a digital likeness of Cushing as Grand Moff Tarkin.
 While the visual effects themselves have been praised, its usage has sparked a debate over whether or not they should have been used at all.

 Speaking to the New York Times John Knoll, who isn’t just the chief creative officer over at Industrial Light & Magic but was a visual effects supervisor on Rogue One and shared a story credit alongside Gary Whitta on the film, too, has defended the special effects in the standalone blockbuster.
 Not only did he insist that they were incorporated to aid the story, but he also denied speculation that we could see the return of more actors that have been dead for years in future Hollywood films, too.
-John Knoll explained,
+John Knoll explained.

-John Knoll admitted that discussions were held about how else they could bring Grand Moff Tarkin back for Rogue One, as he remarked,
+John Knoll admitted that discussions were held about how else they could bring Grand Moff Tarkin back for Rogue One, as he remarked.

 But Kiri Hart, who is a story development executive over at Lucasfilm and a co-producer on Rogue One, told the New York Times that they really had no option but to incorporate Grand Moff Tarkin into the blockbuster in as realistic a fashion as possible because it wouldn’t have made sense if he wasn’t in the story.
 Kiri Hart explained, “If he’s not in the movie, we’re going to have to explain why he’s not in the movie.”